United Arab Emirates to launch spacecraft to moon in 2024 | Technology

 United Arab Emirates to launch spacecraft to moon in 2024

 If successful in 2024, the UAE could become the fourth nation on the Earth to land a spacecraft on the moon, after the US, the Soviet Union and China.
-India has tried and failed to land a spacecraft, as has Israel and Japan..
+India has tried and failed to land a spacecraft, as has Israel and Japan.
+In July, the UAE's Amal or "Hope" probe was launched from Japan.
+It remains on its way to Mars.
+Amal is set to reach Mars in February 2021, the year the UAE celebrates 50 years since the country's formation.
+In September that year, Amal will start transmitting Martian atmospheric data, which will be made available to the international scientific community, officials say.

+A successful mission to the moon would be a major step for the oil-dependent economy seeking a future in space.
+It sent its first astronaut to the International Space Station last year.
+The UAE also has set a goal to build a human colony on Mars by 2117.

 ALSO READ